KennethAdamMiller/superset_disassembler/README.md

 `docker build . -t superset_disasm`

-Or, you can run the metrics automatically with:
+Or, (after [downloading the CPU 2006 benchmarks](https://drive.google.com/open?id=1ROixq_sHvtiiKYE_04jlO-OAD7M5Qhmx) modified to run the rewritten binaries by skipping the hash check) you can run the metrics automatically with:

 `docker build . -f Dockerfile.metrics -t superset_disasm_metrics`

 # How to run the scripts manually
 The scripts are in the ./scripts folder.
 There are lots of helper scripts, so if you looked in to orient yourself, you should likely have to read them to know the structure, which is not advised unless you want to develop with the project.
 Instead, below you will find the synopsis of each script and how they work.
 The most important are collect_results.sh and calculate_metrics.py